-Nations have used sport as a crucial pillar to create “national character”.
-The French, for instance, have adopted and integrated Rugby into their national fabric which has changed the view of Anglo-Saxon dominance which at one time seemed so dangerous.
+Nations have used sport as a crucial pillar to create “national character.”
+The French, for instance, have adopted and integrated Rugby into their national fabric, which has changed the view of Anglo-Saxon dominance, which at one time seemed so dangerous.
 However, sports personalities are regarded and recognized as an essential element of any nation’s resources.
-Boxing, as with other modern sport was introduced to Nigeria through the institutions of colonialism.
-In the 1940s and 1950’s Bassey, as well as Tiger, are just two of many Nigerian native boxers who gained fame in arenas and boxing halls within the British Isles
+Boxing, as with other modern sports, was introduced to Nigeria through the institutions of colonialism.
+In the 1940s and 1950s, as well as Tiger was just two of many Nigerian native boxers who gained fame in arenas and boxing halls within the British Isles.

 As it was getting the independence of Nigeria, Nigeria was at the top of the line in terms of political and economic stability.
-It looked like things were going to be good in the world of Boxing and produced two commonwealth champions: Dick Tiger and Hogan Bassey both of whom were undisputed World champions.
-Tiger in the middleweight and light heavyweight as well as Bassey in the featherweight division.
+It looked like things were going to be good in the world of Boxing and produced two commonwealth champions: Dick Tiger and Hogan Bassey, both of whom were undisputed World champions.
+Tiger in the middleweight and light heavyweight, as well as Bassey in the featherweight division.
 In the 1950s and 1940s, Bassey and Tiger were among the many Nigerian Born boxers that established themselves in the arenas and boxing halls that were part of their respective British Isles.
-But, the sporting rules of the latter half of 1960 and the beginning of the 1970s slowed some in the advancement made, preventing amateur boxers from joining professional ranks.
-This could have had a huge impact should amateur boxers had been permitted to become professional earlier.
+But, the sporting rules of the latter half of 1960 and the beginning of the 1970s slowed some of the advancements made, preventing amateur boxers from joining professional ranks.
+This could have had an enormous impact should amateur boxers have been permitted to become professional earlier.